ntoll/ntoll.github.io/posts/why-computers-2.md

 Here's the brain twist: propositional logic doesn't care about meaning.
-The important logical aspects of the example above don't concern my state in the real world (which is why the example sentence may read slightly odd).
+The important logical aspects of the example above don't concern my state in the real world (which is why the sentence sounds slightly odd).
 *Propositional logic only cares about truth and how propositions fit together*.
 I could revise the example to: